lian-yue/go-libp2p-kad-dht/examples/cmdtool/Scenarios.md

 ### Hello World

-The simplest scenario is to save a value and to get it afterward.
+The simplest scenario is to save a value and to get it out back.

 - join via provided bootstrap servers
 - set a value for a key